Deciding on a Major

 Student-Initiated Majors (SIM)

 Students who complete the first year and whose major interests span two or more recognized academic fields may propose a specialized major which combines these fields.
 Please note that students must have a cumulative B average (3.00) or above to be considered.
 The self-initiated major must be approved by both the appropriate departments and the Dean’s Office.
-The student is advised to meet with the appropriate department chairs to discuss and obtain approval for the proposed major.
-After obtaining support from the departments, the student must submit to the Dean’s Office a written proposal which outlines all courses and major requirements.
-Upon successful completion of the major requirements so specified, the student will graduate in the subject field indicated on the program proposal.
+Learn more about Student Initiated Majors

-Career Services is an invaluable resource for students who are exploring major options.
+The Office of Career and Professional Development This office located in Bomberger Hall is an invaluable resource for students who are exploring major options.
 Their website offers a number of resources including:

-In addition to web resources, students are encouraged to participate in Career Services Workshops and/or meet one-on-one with a career counselor to discuss interests and options.
+In addition to web resources, students are encouraged to participate in Career Planning Workshops and/or meet one-on-one with a career counselor to discuss interests and options.

 Students should meet with their adviser during their first-year to discuss options for majors and minors.
 The adviser encourages them to meet with faculty in their intended major department to find out more about the program.
 Students should be aware that in some departments it is easy o complete the requirements for graduation if they postpone the declaration of the major until the sophomore year.
 In other departments, the sequential nature of the program may make this more difficult.
 A careful reading of the First-Year Advising Handbook should help students and advisers as they discuss the various options.